gurditsingh/hydeout/_posts/test.md

 # RPC Architecture
 RPC stands for Remote Procedure Call.
 As the name suggests, the idea is that we can invoke a function/method on a remote server.
 RPC protocol allows one to get the result for a problem in the same format regardless of where it is executed.
 It can be local or in a remote server using better resources.

 RPC is a much older protocol than REST.
-It has been used since the time of ARPANET in the 1970s to perform network operations.
-The term RPC was first coined by Bruce Jay Nelson in 1981.
-But as we are going to see, RPC is still relevant and implemented in API-based modern applications in different ways.
+It has been used since  1970s to perform network operations.
+The idea is the same.
+An API is built by defining public methods.
+Then the methods are called with arguments.
+RPC is just a bunch of functions.
+Traditionally, RPC can be implemented as RPC-XML and RPC-JSON.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDYxNjA5NjIsMjA5MjY2MTU1OSwtNz
+eyJoaXN0b3J5IjpbNTU5ODYyMzY4LDIwOTI2NjE1NTksLTcxMD
-EwNTI4NzAsLTcxMDUyODcwLC0xNzQ2MjU4MzEzLC0xMDM0MzU2
+UyODcwLC03MTA1Mjg3MCwtMTc0NjI1ODMxMywtMTAzNDM1NjUx
-NTE3LDE0Mjg5OTc3MjgsLTY1NDIxMTYxMCw2NDUxMTk4ODMsLT
+NywxNDI4OTk3NzI4LC02NTQyMTE2MTAsNjQ1MTE5ODgzLC04NT
-g1OTU0NDQxOSw5NjU2Mzc0NzMsLTEzODIxMTUzNDEsMzA4NzMw
+k1NDQ0MTksOTY1NjM3NDczLC0xMzgyMTE1MzQxLDMwODczMDUz
-NTM5LC0xMzQyMjMyMTgsLTIxMDY5ODQ2MjUsLTMzMjQ1NTM2M1
+OSwtMTM0MjIzMjE4LC0yMTA2OTg0NjI1LC0zMzI0NTUzNjNdfQ
-19
+==
 -->